 You know that the quality of a prompt determines the quality of the response.
 But how do you structure an effective prompt every time, without guessing?
 The answer: use a prompting formula.

-A formula is a framework that you fill in.
+A formula is a framework you fill in.
 Like an email template or a business plan canvas.
 You plug in your information, and the structure does the rest.
 No more reinventing the wheel with every AI conversation.

 Why use prompting formulas?